Tsinghua Holdings chief says still in Micron talks, hopeful on deal

 Xu added that his firm has not received any directive from Chinese government about the potential offer.

-Over the past year Tsinghua Unigroup has consolidated China's semiconductor sector and received financial backing from the state to close the technological gap with industry leaders like Qualcomm Inc (QCOM.O).
+Over the past year Tsinghua Unigroup has consolidated China's semiconductor sector and received financial backing from the state to close the technological gap with industry leaders like Qualcomm Inc.

 Still, the company has been wary about being seen as an extension of China's government, and says its acquisitions have all been carried out with private capital.